aminrj/aminrj.github.io/_posts/2025-05-21-kubernetes-security-mistakes.md

 ---

-## The Wake-Up Call: This Is About Business Survival
+## The wake-up call: this is about business survival

-Here's what I learned from my homelab experiment: **Kubernetes security isn't a technical problem—it's a business risk**.
+Here’s what I learned from my homelab experiment: **Kubernetes security isn’t a technical problem—it’s a business risk**.

 When I showed my CFO the 430,000 potential cost breakdown, the conversation changed immediately.
-Security went from "nice to have" to "business critical" in a single meeting.
+Security went from “nice to have” to “business critical” in a single meeting.

-The companies that survive the next decade will be those that treat security as a competitive advantage, not a cost center.

 ---

-## Take Action: Get Your Security Audit Checklist
+## Take action: get your security audit checklist

 I've created a practical **Kubernetes Security Audit Checklist** based on everything I learned from this experiment.
 It includes: